go-faster/web/docs/sponsor.md

 ## Servers

-While most of CI/CD is free for open source, *go faster* maintains high standards on testing and security that require more advanced pipelines or runners.
+While most of CI/CD are free for open source, *go faster* maintains high standards on testing and security.
+It requires more advanced pipelines or runners.

 Currently, we are hosting Linux/**ARM64** GitHub Actions Runner to ensure that critical projects are tested on this architecture.